Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/config.md

 ```

 :::caution
-This configuration is not used by the modern [Blazor Views](../../generators/presentation/blazor/views.md) generators, as those utilize the latest more flexible layout configuration on each individual data object.
+This configuration is not used by the modern [Blazor Views](../../generators/presentation/blazor/views) generators, as those utilize the latest, more flexible layout configuration on each individual data object.
 :::